AstroPhotometry/AstroPhotometry/readme.md

 ```shell
 $ pip install matplotlib
 ```
-if its not installing type without the `python3 -m `
+if its not installing type without the `python -m `